Naomi-QYang/MavenMarket_Retail_Performance-Customers_Analytics/README.md

  * Which stores, regions or products should be investigated further?

 ## 🛠️ Key Techniques
-The dashboard was built by using the following tools and technologies:
+The report was built by using the following tools and technologies:
  * 💭 **Power BI Desktop:** Main business intelligence platform used for report creation which includes connecting, modelling, aggregating and visualising data
    - 🔍*Power Query* - Data transformation and cleaning process for extracting, cleaning and shaping data to prepare it for modeling and analysis
    - 🔗*Data Modeling* - Relationships established among fact tables (transactions and returns) and dimension tables (calendar, customers, products, stores and regions) to enable cross-filtering and accurate calculation